Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

  Verification: PASS
 ```

-You can see that the execution time of the application has increased almost by a factor of 7 by offloading the compute hash and outout flags code section to the FPGA.
+You can see that the execution time of the application has decreased almost by a factor of 7 by offloading the compute hash and outout flags code section to the FPGA.

 ## Conclusion